-Instead of speaking to sales executives, Gartner surveyed and listened to B2B buyers.
+Since then, the B2B customer playing field has changed.
+In 2019, instead of speaking to sales executives, Gartner’s B2B Buyer Research surveyed and listened to B2B buyers.
 They explained how they approach major B2B purchase decisions now.

-“Buying isn’t about progression, it’s about completion,” says Gartner’s Brent Adamson.
+“Buying isn’t about progression, it’s about completion,” said Gartner’s Brent Adamson in 2019.
 “The organizations that will succeed going forward will be those that materially simplify the purchase process for customers.”

-Let’s examine the research to figure out what you need to do going forward.
+To improve your B2B Purchase Process, let’s examine what you need to do going forward.